Date(s) & Time(s)::

 Star Gazing & Night Hike

-Join us to celebrate Gene Stratton-Porter’s birthday with Chautauqua Days!
-Festival activities include tasty food, birthday cake, live music and other entertainment.
+Join us to celebrate Gene Stratton-Porter’s birthday with Chautauqua Day!
+Festival activities include tasty food made with herbs from Gene’s garden, birthday cake, live music and other entertainment.
 Guests can also watch artisans at work, get an up-close look at classic automobiles and browse hand-crafted items from local vendors.
 Families will find crafts and games as well.
-An afternoon filled with family fun, learning and more. $3 per person.
+An afternoon filled with family fun, learning and more.